zbmowrey/tokenizer/README.md

     $string = "I have a #token#, its name is %alt_token%.
 It lives on {another_alt_token} street.";
     $string = $token->replace($string);

-NOTE: The first parameter passed to add() is a variable, passed by reference.
+NOTE: The first parameter passed to add() is the variable whose value will appear in the token's location.
 This method supports an unlimited number of additional parameters (strings), which are wrapped in token markers (#, %, {}).

 ## Details